Towards Selecting the Informative Alternative Relational Query Plans for Database Education: tips Algorithms

-It is prohibitively expensive to enumerate the entire plan space to select informative plans when the number of joins is large (\ie joins involving more than 10 relations).
-We may sample some plans from the entire plan space and select informative plans from them.
-However, simply deploying random sampling may discard many informative plans.
-To address this challenge, we propose a \textit{learning-aware plan sampling} (\textsc{laps}) strategy that exploits the insights gained from feedbacks from learners in Section~\ref{sec:feedback} to select plans for subsequent processing.
+Enumerating the full plan space is prohibitively expensive for queries with many joins (\ie more than 10 relations).
+Although sampling can reduce this cost, simply deploying random sampling risks discarding many informative plans.
+We propose an \textit{importance-based plan sampling} (\textsc{ips}) strategy that exploits the insights gained from feedback from volunteers in Section~\ref{sec:feedback} to select plans for subsequent processing.
 The overall goal is to preserve the informative plans as much as possible during the sampling.
-However, retaining all informative plans will inevitably demand traversal of every \textsc{aqp} to compute plan interestingness.
-Hence, instead of preserving all informative plans, we select to keep the most important ones when the number of joined relations in a query is large.
-We exploit the feedbacks in Section~\ref{sec:feedback} to sample plans.
-Observe that $AP_{\uppercase\expandafter{\romannumeral2}}$ plans receive more than half the votes among all informative plans.
+However, retaining all informative plans will inevitably demand traversal of every \textsc{aqp} to compute plan informativeness.
+Hence, instead of preserving all informative plans, we choose to keep the most important ones when the number of joined relations in a query is large.
+We exploit the feedback in Section~\ref{sec:feedback} to sample plans.
+Observe that $AP_{\uppercase\expandafter{\romannumeral2}}$ plans receive a significant number of votes among all informative plans.
 Hence, we inject such plans as much as possible in our sample.
-Also, $AP_{\uppercase\expandafter{\romannumeral2}}$ plans have small structural differences with the \textsc{qep}.
-Hence, given a \textsc{qep}, we can easily determine whether an \textsc{aqp} belongs to $AP_{\uppercase\expandafter{\romannumeral2}}$ or not by finding all alternative plans with the same structure as \textsc{qep}.
+Also, $AP_{\uppercase\expandafter{\romannumeral2}}$ plans have small LogiPln differences with the \textsc{qep}.
+Hence, given a \textsc{qep}, we can easily determine whether an \textsc{aqp} belongs to $AP_{\uppercase\expandafter{\romannumeral2}}$ or not by finding all alternative plans with the same LogiPln as \textsc{qep}.
 These plans are then combined with uniformly random sampled results.
-The pseudocode of the \textsc{laps} strategy is shown in Algorithm~\ref{alg:aos}.
+For instance, reconsider Example~\ref{eg1}. \textsc{ips} preserves \textsc{aqp}s that share the same \textsf{LogiPln} as the \textsc{qep} (capturing $AP_{\uppercase\expandafter{\romannumeral2}}$-like plans with large cost differences) and augments them with uniform samples to ensure that informative but rare categories are retained.
+The pseudocode of the \textsc{ips} strategy is shown in Algorithm~\ref{alg:aos}.

-\eat{ It first retrieves alternative plans with the same structure as the \textsc{qep}.
+\eat{ It first retrieves alternative plans with the same LogiPln as the \textsc{qep}.
 These represent potential \textit{AP2} type plans.
 Then remaining sampled plans are selected by random sampling.
-Note that \textsc{laps} is only invoked for queries involving a large number of join relations.}
+Note that \textsc{ips} is only invoked for queries involving a large number of join relations.}